aglago/alx-higher_level_programming/0x1A-hash_tables/README.md

 16. **Frequency Analysis:** Hash tables can be used for frequency analysis in various applications, such as text processing, image processing, and signal analysis.

 These are just a few examples of the many use cases for hash tables.
 Hash tables provide efficient data storage and retrieval, making them a fundamental data structure in computer science and software engineering.
 They are chosen for their fast lookup times and versatility in various problem domains.

-## Files in this directory and what they do